wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-s3.rst

 .. versionadded:: 4.0.0

 A valid date, in YYYY-MMM-DD format.
 Only logs from that date onwards will be parsed.
-Only works with the CloudWatch Logs service.
+This option is only available for the CloudWatch Logs service.

 +--------------------+-------------+
 | **Default value**  | None        |